 Children also practice stillness.
 Perhaps it is the child moving the car back and forth on endless repeat, or endlessly swinging, just for the sake of swinging.
 In any case, when our brain rests, it enters into a “default mode” that is critical for the process of self-reflection.
 Being silent creates the space in which we can develop, and find who we are and how we fit into our landscape.
 Silence gives us the canvas, acrylics, and brushes necessary to paint our own story.

 Perhaps both food-production, expert-dependency, and education can be solved together.
 As Fukuoka says, “The ultimate goal of farming is not the growing of crops, but the cultivation and perfection of human beings.”
 The solution might just be to go back to that inner place, that self-reliance and belief in self we had as a child.

 Maybe this is why Jesus employed farming-based parables and valorized children so much in his preaching.

 Jeff grew up in Northern California.
-He was swept off his feet by an blonde engineer while gathering a pair of accounting degrees from BYU.
-The safe life of an accountant didn’t appeal, so they moved East to the University of Illinois, where they stumbled on four children while both picked up graduate degrees.
+He was swept off his feet by a blonde engineer while gathering a pair of accounting degrees from BYU.
+The safe life of an accountant didn’t appeal, so they moved east to the University of Illinois, where they stumbled on four children while both picked up graduate degrees.

 He and his engineer wife have four kids, two dogs, two cats, and 14 chickens.
 They reside in the Bible Belt where she homeschools their children and he teaches stranger’s children business strategy and entrepreneurship at the University of South Carolina.